juniorenemuo/datascience-repo/README.md

 ## Local Development

-1. Open index.html ib your browser!!
+1. Open index.html in your browser!!